ietf-teep/architecture/draft-ietf-teep-architecture.md

 ~~~~
 {: #experience title="Developer Experience"}

-Note that {{experience}} shows the app developer as a TA signer
+Note that {{experience}} shows the TA developer as a TA signer.
-and not the SP.
-However, the App Developer is either closely
-associated with the SP or the SP delegates the signing authority
-to the app developer.
-For the purpose of this document there
-is no difference between the SP and the app developer.
+The TA signer is either the same as the TA developer, or is a related
+entity trusted to sign the developer's TAs.

-{{experience}} shows an application developer building
+{{experience}} shows an TA developer building
 two applications: 1) an Untrusted Application; 2) a TA
 that provides some security functions to be run inside
 a TEE.
-At step 2, the application developer uploads the
+At step 2, the TA developer uploads the
 Untrusted Application (2a) to an Application Store.
 The Untrusted
 Application may optionally bundle the TA binary.
 Meanwhile,
-the application developer may provide its TA to a TAM
+the TA developer may provide its TA to a TAM
 that will be managing the TA in various devices.
 At step 3, a user
 will go to an Application Store to download the Untrusted
 Application.
 The Untrusted Application will trigger TA installation